ClearProxy/checked-proxy-list/README.md

 **Capable of checking millions of proxies in seconds**

+**Now with Custom URL Validation**

 </div>

 Every proxy in this repository has been validated through **[ClearProxy.io](https://clearproxy.io/)**, a powerful service that can **check millions of proxies in seconds**, ensuring all proxies are active and usable.

+###  Custom URL Validation

+All proxies are now tested against **11 popular websites** to ensure they work with specific services:
+- Google Search Functionality
+- Discord
+- TikTok
+- Instagram
+- X (Twitter)
+- Reddit
+- Bing
+- Amazon
+- Pinterest
+- YouTube
+- Twitch

+Not your target website? sign up to **clearproxy.io** and check with your target website, you will get fre 1M Check Credit!

 ---